This Cinnamon Roll Cake Recipe skips the yeast and rising time for a fast, easy bake. Finish it with a quick cream cheese glaze and serve warm.

 What Pan To Use

-This recipe is very forgiving—as long as you have plenty of butter, sugar, cinnamon, and biscuits, you can make the cake as big or small as you like.
+This recipe is very forgiving.
+As long as you have plenty of butter, sugar, cinnamon, and biscuits, you can make the cake as big or small as you like.

 The bigger the pan, the longer the preparation takes, but you’ll be impressed by how quickly it comes together once the assembly line is set up.

-Cinnamon Roll Cake Frosting Tips
+Cinnamon Roll Cake Glaze Tips

 • Set out the butter and cream cheese an hour before baking to reach room temperature.
-If they’re cold, the frosting may have unpleasant cream cheese chunks.
+If they’re cold, the glaze may have unpleasant cream cheese chunks.
 To speed this up, try these quick methods for bringing butter and cream cheese to room temp.

 Storage

-Cinnamon Roll Cake Storage
+Cinnamon Roll Cake Recipe Storage

 This cake is best enjoyed the same day it’s made, especially while warm.
 Like most homemade cinnamon rolls, this is particularly true with this cake because we’re using biscuits.
 The biscuits will harden and lose flavor the longer the cake sits out.